myzerx/blizzard-challenge/README.md

 ## 🚀 Tecnologias

 - [Next.js](https://nextjs.org/)
-    Next.js is a JavaScript framework for building server-rendered React applications.
+    is a JavaScript framework for building server-rendered React applications.

 - [Stitches](https://stitches.dev/)
-    Stitches is a lightweight CSS-in-JS library for styling React components with a minimalistic and intuitive API.
+    is a lightweight CSS-in-JS library for styling React components with a minimalistic and intuitive API.

 - [ESLint](https://github.com/eslint/eslint)
-    ESLint is a tool for identifying and reporting patterns found in ECMAScript/JavaScript code.
+    is a tool for identifying and reporting patterns found in ECMAScript/JavaScript code.
 (Source: ESLint)

 ## Scripts